 Another goal of the Kiss framework is to be a complete web-based application development solution.
 Kiss isn’t a browser solution alone, nor is it a back-end solution.
 Kiss includes solutions for both ends – although the two sides may largely be used independently.

 Kiss attempts to create a consistent interface.
-This can greatly simply code even in simple cases.
+This can greatly simplify code even in simple cases.
 For example, in terms of an input text control, why would you disable/enable it with:

 and then hide/show it with: